knative/docs/community/ROLES.md

 - Reviewer of the codebase for at least 3 months or 50% of project lifetime, whichever is shorter

+  - One path for getting the necessary reviews is to add yourself to the `reviewers` section of the OWNERS file.
+Note that this does not give you any additional privileges.
+By having yourself listed in this section in OWNERS file means that you will get PRs assigned to you for code review.

 - Primary reviewer for at least 10 substantial PRs to the codebase

 - Reviewed or merged at least 30 PRs to the codebase